It’s hard to let go

 Among other things, find out if the coverage includes dental treatment, pre-existing conditions, and euthanasia/burial.

-- Find out if your new pet has a microchip.
-If so, then you need to have the information updated.
+Find out if your new pet has a microchip.
+If so, then you must have the information updated.

-- If you won’t be available to attend to your pet, you’ll have to make arrangements so that its needs are met especially if medication needs to be taken at specific times of the day.
+If you won’t be available to attend to your pet, you’ll have to make arrangements so that its requirements are met especially if medication is to be taken at specific times of the day.

 Having a pet around means having someone who loves you unconditionally.
 It has also been shown that having pets help relieve stress.
 But it also means a huge amount of responsibility.
 It’s like taking care of an infant or a toddler for the rest of its life.